KenKundert/nestedtext/doc/basic_syntax.rst

         key 2a: value 2a
         key 2b: value 2b

-A list value is all adjacent list items at the same indentation level.

 Another form of a list is the inline list.
-In this case all the list items are given on the same line.
+This is a compact form where  all the list items are given on the same line.
 There is a bit of syntax that defines the list, so the values are constrained to avoid ambiguities in the syntax.
 An inline list starts with an open bracket (``[``), ends with a matching closed bracket (``]``), and contains inline values separated by commas.
 The values may be inline strings, inline lists, and inline dictionaries.
 For example:

 .. code-block:: nestedtext